 The majority of the heat we produce is utilised as district heat, which considerably diminishes the volume of heat conducted into the sea and, that way, the impacts on watercourses.
 We also utilise the heat of purified waste water in the Katri Vala heating and cooling plant, which reduces the volume of excess heat ending up in the sea.

 In 2018, a total of 126 gigawatt-hours of excess heat and cooling energy from power plants and cooling centres was released into the sea.
 This is 1.0 per cent of the used fuel energy (120 gigawatt-hours or 1.0 per cent in 2017).
 Since year 2000, the annual load has varied between 120 and 2,200 gigawatt-hours.

 The principal impacts of our energy production on watercourses are the result of conducting cooling water, i.e. warmed-up sea water, to the sea.
 When studying the impacts of power plants on watercourses, no eutrophication impacts have been detected.
 Eutrophication in the Helsinki sea areas is caused by other loading, basically by waste waters from households and by scattered loading.

 In addition to cooling waters, small amounts of waste and washing waters from power plants, as well as neutralised washing waters from wastewater treatment plants and laboratories, are conducted into the sea.
 The flow rate, temperature, temperature rise, acidity and hydrocarbon, i.e. oil contents, of the waters conducted into the sea are monitored and reported to the authorities.
 The entry of oil into the waterways is prevented with oil separation pools equipped with alarm systems.

-In 2016, one environmental deviation took place.
-We investigate all deviations and, if necessary, we will change our procedures in order to prevent them.
+In 2018, there were two environmental non-conformations.
+We investigate all non-conformations and, if necessary, we will change our procedures in order to prevent them.